FFTAI/fftai.github.io/docs/concepts/about_rocs.md

 The upper computer is dedicated to data exchange and executing specific logic applications.
 It manages tasks such as receiving and playing audio, real-time transmission of video streams, dispatching precise instructions to hardware components, and continuous monitoring of the robot's operational status.

-## Layers of RoCS
+## Components of RoCS

-RoCS consists of three layers:
+RoCS consists of three components:

 * **Control App (User Graphic Application)**